ChangePool/FamilyDAO/README.md

 ## Expected Contributions

-Research and development of FamilyDAO would benefit from contributions by:
+Research and development of FamilyDAO would benefit from contributions by the following CHG resources:

 * Senior Director of Strategy and Impact
-* CHT Research Team
+* Research Team
 * Graphic design support
-* CHT PR agency
+* Public relations agency

 ## References